 On both, you can follow a route and still scroll to other screens.
 When a pending turn approaches, text and arrow notifications will pop up.
 On the Bolt, you can also set the LEDs to flash at you.

-In Bolt's favor, the thing comes loaded with base maps of most countries in the world in which you might ride a bike.
+In the Bolt’s favor, the thing comes loaded with base maps of most countries in the world in which you might ride a bike.
 The 520 does not.

 Also in Bolt’s favor, you can load routes into the computer wirelessly; Garmin requires drop-and-drag with the Edge 520 plugged into your computer with a USB cable.

-For both, turn-by-turn navigation requires routes built in Ride with GPS, Komoot or Garmin's own TCX files.
+For both, turn-by-turn navigation requires routes built in to Ride with GPS, Komoot or Garmin’s own TCX files.
 You can use GPX routes, too, like from Strava, but those will only give you a highlighted route on the map, not pending turn directions.

-But for the navigation itself out on the road, Garmin leads the way.
+Simply put, for the navigation itself out on the road, Garmin leads the way.

 Advantage: Edge 520